Create a Zoom Meeting within Brightspace

 - After you schedule the recurrence, you will see more options for your meeting.
 They are explained here:

 Will your students be learning outside of Vanderbilt’s campus?
 Consider turning off video by default to ensure your synchronous meetings are accessible to students.

 - Registration – this is not needed.
 This requires students to register for the class ahead of time.
 Leave this unchecked.

 - Video – if you would like yourself and/or students to be prompted to activate their camera when joining, you can indicate that here.
 During the live session, you will have the ability to toggle cameras on/off regardless of this setting.

 - Audio – “Telephone” means microphone here.
 You will likely want your mic activated, and possibly your computer audio.
 Check “both”.

-Creating a Zoom Meeting on the Web
+Create a Meeting on the Zoom Website

 If you want to add alternative hosts to your meetings or invite attendees other than the students on one particular Classlist, you will need to use the Zoom web interface to schedule your Zoom meetings.
 This allows you more options in scheduling, but requires the additional step of sharing the Zoom meeting link with your students.
 This option is ideal for those who want the flexibility to access all of Zoom’s available features.

 To create Zoom meetings on the web, follow these instructions: